 “Look at me and tell me if I don’t have Brazil in every curve of my body.”

 The city of Rio de Janeiro was the capital of Brazil at that time.
-One of the most important languages spoken was French, and the first job of Carmem was with a Frenchwoman in a hat store, place where she started to design her hats and also discovered her musical talent.
+One of the most important languages spoken was French, and the first job was with a Frenchwoman in a hat store, a place where she started to design her hats and also discovered her musical talent.

-“Her success in the United States was about speaking bad English” – Aurora Miranda, sister of Carmen
+“Her success in the United States was about speaking bad English.”Aurora Miranda, Carmen’s sister

 Considered the precursor of Brazil’s 1960s Tropicalismo cultural movement, Miranda’s performances popularised Brazilian music and increased public awareness of Latin culture around the globe.

 Caetano Veloso appeared dressed as Miranda in January 1972, in his first show after his return to Brazil from London.